Ana María Huarte

-Ana María Josefa Ramona Juana Nepomucena Marcelina Huarte y Muñiz (17 January 1786 – 21 March 1861) was the first Empress of Mexico.
-Noted for her beauty, grace and education, she married Agustín de Iturbide who ruled briefly as Emperor in 1822-23, before being exiled by the short-lived provisional government.
-Tempted back to Mexico to regain power, he was arrested and executed.
-The Empress lived out her widowhood mostly in the United States.
+Ana María Josefa Ramona Juana Nepomucena Marcelina de Huarte Muñiz (17 January 1786 – 21 March 1861) was the first Empress of Mexico.
+Noted for her beauty, grace and education, she married Agustín de Iturbide, who ruled briefly as Emperor in 1822-23 before he was exiled by the short-lived provisional government.
+Inspired to return to Mexico to serve the nation as a soldier, he was arrested and executed.
+The former empress mostly lived out her widowhood in the United States.

 Biography

-Ana Maria was born on 17 January 1786, in the Mexican city of Valladolid (present-day Morelia), considered by scholars of that time as "The Garden of New Spain".
-Her father was Isidro Huarte, who in the second half of the 18th century had immigrated from Goizueta, Navarre for better opportunities and amassed a huge fortune.
-Her mother, Doña Ana Manuela Muñiz y Sánchez de Tagle was Isidro Huarte's second wife.
+Ana María was born on 17 January 1786 in the Mexican city of Valladolid (present-day Morelia), considered by scholars of that time to be "The Garden of New Spain".
+Her father was Isidro Huarte (1744–1824), a Navarrese nobleman who in the second half of the 18th century had immigrated from Goizueta for better opportunities, amassed a huge fortune and entered into a successful political career as Intendant of Valladolid de Michoacán.
+Her mother, Doña Ana Manuela Muñiz y Sánchez de Tagle (1749-1800), became Isidro Huarte's second wife in 1771.
 Ana Manuela belonged to one of New Spain's richest and most influential families, the House of Tagle, the family of the Marquises of Altamira.
-Her great great grandfather was the brother of Don Luis Sánchez de Tagle, 1st Marquis of Altamira.
+One of her great-great-grandfathers was a brother of Don Luis Sánchez de Tagle, 1st Marquis of Altamira.
+Ana Manuela gave birth to ten children, six boys and four girls: José Antonio (who died in 1852) in 1772, Isidro José (who died in 1843) in 1774, Juan Nepomuceno in 1780, José Ramon in 1781, José Raymundo (who died in infancy) in 1782, María del Carmen (who died in 1808) in 1783, María Teresa in 1784, Ana María (who died in 1861) in 1786, María Josefa (who died shortly after birth) in 1787, and Joaquin José (who died in 1843) in 1790.
+In addition, Ana Manuela suffered four miscarriages: in 1776, 1778, 1785, and 1789.

-Ana Maria was baptized at Sagrario Metropolitano de Valladolid at the same year she was born.
+Ana María was baptized at Sagrario Metropolitano de Valladolid at the same year she was born.
 Later, she attended Colegio Santa Rosa María de Valladolid, which was known for its educational and musical excellence.
-Ana Maria distinguished herself as an excellent student and was also gifted with musical talents.
+Ana María distinguished herself as an excellent student and was also gifted with musical talents.

+Around 1800, Ana María's mother Ana Manuela fell seriously ill and died.
+Four years later, her father married for the third and last time to Ana Gertrudis Alcántara Arrambide, with whom he fathered five more children: María de los Dolores in 1805, José Manuel in 1807, José Mariano in 1810, María Francisca in 1814 and María Francisca in 1817.